Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 A few things to consider prior to integration of Git / GitHub Repository with Synapse Studio:

 * Do not bring the files from [workflow folder](../src/workflow) directly into your repository that you will use to integrate with Synapse Studio.
 You will need to run `package.sh` or `setup.sh` to replace placeholders in one or more files before checking-in the files to your repository to be used with the Synapse Studio.
 * You can either create a new repository or use a forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository.
 If you use a new repository, use the Unzipped contents of the ZIP file to load into your new repository.
-If you use forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository, overwrite the contents of [Custom vision model v2 workflow folder](../src/workflow/custom-vision-model-v2) or [custom vision model workflow folder](../src/workflow/custom-vision-model) (depending on the pipeline being imported) with the Unzipped contents.
+If you use forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository, overwrite the contents of [Custom vision model workflow folder](../src/workflow/custom-vision-model) with the Unzipped contents.

 To import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository, refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.